 Mental health is just as important as physical health, but fewer people will take action to treat and care for a mental health disorder.

-Like physical health issues, mental health disorders can stem from a variety of factors from genetics, biochemical imbalances, environmental stress, and even an injury such as a traumatic brain injury.
+Like physical health issues, mental health disorders can stem from a variety of factors from genetics and Ancestry, biochemical imbalances, environmental stress, and even an injury such as a traumatic brain injury.

 Are You Having a Bad Day or is it Something More?